-Skyrise greenery can mitigate the urban heat island effect by up to 4.01°C .
+Skyrise greenery contributes to urban greenery which can mitigate the urban heat island effect by up to 4.01°C 1.

 Green roofs can cool the immediate surrounding environment by 1.5°C2 and surface temperature by up to 18°C3.
 Green roofs can also reduces stormwater runoff so that less water is directed into storm drains.
 It also extends the lifespan of the roof.